 - the number of days to record and make available the asset data, once collected; and

 Surveyors can abide by these standards in order to better streamline the data collection and reporting approach, which in turn shortens the time spent working on the UK’s already congested roads.

-At Landform Surveys, we use radio detection and ground penetrating radar techniques to locate underground utilities.
-The services are mapped accurately, and results supplied in CAD format.
+At Landform Surveys, we use radio detection and ground-penetrating radar techniques to locate underground utilities.
+The services are mapped accurately, and results supplied as a utility survey in CAD format.
 Speak to us today.